aspose-barcode/Aspose.BarCode-Products/barcode/en/nodejs-java/_index.md

                     Barcode Recognition Live Example
                 </h2>
                 <p>
-                    Barcode API contains another powerful feature to read or detect the most commonly used 1D and 2D barcodes, detecting them anywhere.
-Just few lines of code to detect the barcodes from the image.
+                    The barcode library has a powerful feature that allows developers to scan and decode a wide range of 1D, 2D, and postal barcode types.
+This functionality can be easily embedded into Node.js applications with just a few lines of code.
+It makes it quick and easy to read barcodes from image files, providing a convenient way to add barcode scanning capabilities to your apps
                 </p>
                 {{< blocks/products/pf/agp/feature-section2 >}}
 <!-- BEGIN LCS -->